linrunner/tlp-doc/installation/arch.rst

 The output of :command:`tlp-stat -b` will guide you which package to install:

 * **acpi_call** *(Community)* – optional – External kernel module providing battery
-  recalibration for newer ThinkPads (X220/T420 i.e. 2013 and later)
+  recalibration for ThinkPads since model year 2011 - e.g. T420/X220 and newer
-* **tp_smapi** *(Community)* – optional – External kernel module providing battery
+* **tp_smapi** *(Community)* – optional – External kernel module providing
-  charge thresholds, recalibration and specific :command:`tlp-stat -b` output for older ThinkPads
+  battery charge thresholds and recalibration for ThinkPads before model year 2011 as well as specific :command:`tlp-stat -b` output until model year 2011
 * **tp_smapi-lts** *(Community)* – optional – Use instead of `tp_smapi` when the
   LTS kernel is installed